OpenMDAO/OpenMDAO/openmdao/docs/features/recording/basic_recording.rst

 So you have a recorder created, and you've set the options you'd like.
 Next, you need to attach the recorder to an object or objects using the `add_recorder` command.

+.. note::  It is imperative to only use `add_recorder` once `setup` is finished.
+Before that time, an `add_recorder` call may mistakenly attach a recorder to an unintended object.
+For example, attaching a recorder to a `Group`'s `nonlinear_solver` before setup might mistakenly attach it to the `NLRunOnce`, but `NewtonSolver` is assigned (and intended for recorder attachment) in `setup`.

-Here's an example of adding a recorder to the top-level problem's driver:
+Here's an example of adding a recorder to the top-level `Problem`'s driver:

 .. code-block:: console